krakjoe/profiler/README.md

 * Detect memory usage, time, and CPU time for each and every call while the profiler is enabled.
 * Fetch detailed associative output from the profiler at any time during execution.
 * Enable/Disable profiler during runtime.
+* Control what is included in the profile for each function call via INI settings

 Howto
 =====